kevin1024/vcrpy/README.md

 doesn't have nearly as many features.

 ##Known Issues
  * Probably only works with urllib2.
-Hey, doesn't [requests](http://docs.python-requests.org/en/latest/index.html) use urllib2?
-Maybe that works too then.
+ * [requests](http://docs.python-requests.org/en/latest/index.html) kinda works as long as you just do HTTP GETS and don't get too fancy.
+ * Loading a HTTPS url and then a HTTP url in the same cassette will cause the second load to use the data from the HTTPS version of the URL (Issue #3)
- * Loading urls that do a 301/302 redirect don't work
+ * Loading urls that do a 301/302 redirect don't work (Issue #4)
  * I haven't tested PUT/DELETE requests

 ##Similar libraries in Python